aaronc/fx-clj/README.md

 Because the `DefaultProperty` of `Button` is `text`, it can be set by passing a single argument after the property map.

-Elements can also be defined using FXML and modified with a selector-based transform (sort of like in enlive) using the `at` function.
+Elements can also be defined using FXML and modified with a selector-based transform (sort of like in enlive) using the `at!` function.
 Right now only ID-based selectors are supported. `pset!` based transforms are supported as well as a limited number of other transforms.
-See the [test example](https://github.com/aaronc/fx-clj/blob/master/test/fx_clj/example_enlive.clj) as well as the documentation for [`at`](http://aaronc.github.io/fx-clj/fx-clj.core.html#var-at).
+See the [test example](https://github.com/aaronc/fx-clj/blob/master/test/fx_clj/example_enlive.clj).

 ### Data Binding